Capillary/ecom-api-document/source/includes/_location.md

 --------- | -------- | ----------
-op* | string | Specify `replace` to update the existing information path | string | Path of the key value |  | New value of the specified path
+op* | string | Specify `replace` to update the existing information path | string | Path of the key value | string | New value of the specified path